clearbank/fi-api-101/README.md

 - API token, upload your CSR to `Certificates and Tokens` page to get token
 - Public key, download from `Webhook Management` page

-Copy your public key, auth token and ClearBank public key into the SampleController constructor.
+Copy your public key, API token and the ClearBank public key into the SampleController constructor.

 ## Build and run